GameHackFan/gcht/README.md

 You can access the editor [here](https://gamehackfan.github.io/gcht/).
 <br/><br/>

-Version 0.1 Changes:
+Version 0.2 Changes:
+- Fixed the append field on Color Converter.
+- Minor fixes to the Color Converter.
-- Created the tool.
+- Fixed the append field on Color Editor.

 See all changes made [here](https://github.com/GameHackFan/gcht/blob/main/changelog).
 <br/><br/>